bluprince13/slides/slides/intro-to-stock-market/index.md

 ## Where to start?

 1. Check/update your pension contribution percentage
-2. Check/update what fund your pension is getting invested into
+2. Check/update what fund your pension is getting invested into.
+The default is usually too conservative.
 3. Make sure you have an emergency fund (at least 3 months salary) in an easy access bank account
 4. Open an ISA with a platform/broker
-5. Set up a monthly direct debit and automatic investment in your ISA
+5. Set up a monthly direct debit and automatic investment in your ISA.
+Start with small amounts if you don't feel comfortable at first.
 6. Keep track of your finances and increase ISA/Pension contributions over time

 ---